C/C++

 /**

-* Sets the scaling used for all coordinates passed to `odin_room_update_position`.
-This allows
+* Sets the scaling factor for coordinates supplied to `odin_room_update_position`, facilitating

-* of a peer, the position must be scaled such as that the maximum distance is one or less.
-The
+* is scaled such that the maximum distance remains one or less.
+This scaling can be performed

-* scaling can be done either manually or by setting the multiplicative scale here.
+* manually or by specifying the multiplicative scale here.

 *